networkop/docker-topo/arista-ceos-files/libnetwork-patch/README.md

-# Building a customer docker daemon with blackjack and deterministric networks order
+# Building a customer docker daemon with blackjack and deterministric network order

 ## Building a patched docker daemon